Conjugation Of French Verb Prendre

 Q: Are there any patterns within the irregularities?

 A: While not perfectly predictable, some patterns can be observed, especially in the similarities between the future and conditional tenses.
-However, rote memorization remains crucial for mastery.
+On the flip side, rote memorization remains crucial for mastery.

 Q: How can I improve my understanding of when to use which tense?